-While millions marched for their lives, these folks marched for their guns
+While others marched for their lives, these folks marched for their guns

-(CNN)While millions were marching in support of gun control Saturday at the March for Our Lives demonstrations in Washington and across the country, there were groups of people who also gathered at those same marches in support of the Second Amendment.
+(CNN)While many people marched in support of gun control Saturday at the March for Our Lives demonstrations in Washington and across the country, there were some groups who also gathered at those same marches in support of the Second Amendment.

 'I came to open dialogue'

-Note: Clarification: This story and headline have been updated to remove references to crowd sizes.
-CNN does not have official crowd size numbers for the marches.